hantaowang/pyCalc/README.md

-# pycalc
+# pyCalc
-Calculator with function graphing and expression interpretation functionality
+A simple graphing calculator built on Python

+Visit [hantaowang.me/pycalc](hantaowang.me/pycalc) to learn more

 Run interface.py to begin.